Locations: ,

 Meals & Naps

 Hungry/Hangry kids are tough to photograph.
-It’s super important that your child have food in their system, Have snacks PRIOR to the session.
+It’s super important that your child have food in their system, snacking at least 15 minutes PRIOR to the session.
 If the child in question is under 3 months and spitting up a lot after nursing then we recommend that they be fed as far in advance of the session as necessary to allow them time to finish the majority of their spitting up prior to changing for the session.

 In the event that your child naps in the car on the way to the shoot arriving early at the location will allow them to either complete the sleep cycle and wake or wake and have enough time to snack and fully become alert before the session.
 I know, it’s not always possible.
 Let’s cross that bridge when we get there.
 We’ll make it work!